GINARTeam/docs/docs/Help/index.md

   GINAR is a random number generator based on Blockchain.

-3. Where did the name “GINAR” come from”?
+3. Where did the name “GINAR” come from?

 Using the acronym letters from Random Number Generator (RNG) and Artificial Intelligence (AI), a randomizer produced the word G.I.N.A.R.